mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 The variable `ok` will be set to `true` or `false` to indicate whether `g` refers to a `Circle` object.
 If it does not, no panic will be triggered.

+#### Empty Interface

+An interface with no methods, referred to as the "empty interface", matches every type.
+This can be given a name such as "any" using `type any interface{}`.

+This enables writing functions with parameters that accept any type.
+The standard library package `fmt` defines many functions such as `Println` and `Printf` that do this.

+Type assertions must be used to operate on these values.

+#### Linked List Example

 Here is an example of a custom collection that can hold values of any type.
 It is a basic linked list.